is-centre/datm-annotation-tool/README.md

 * `FILENAME.marked.jpg`: this file should contain defect markings painted over pavement distress.
 The Python script for creating these files is available separately.
 For testing purposes, you can simple create these files by adding `.marked` to the end of the file name before the extension.
 * `FILENAME.mask.png`: the initial mask of the paved road part of the image.
 If it does not exist, an empty mask will be used.
+* `FILENAME.vrt`: file with image geometry data (optional): necessary for marking defects if they are already stored in a relevant shapefile database (see below).
 * `FILENAME.predicted_defects.png` (optional): automatically generated defect masks to be manually processed (if available).

 Also note that the tool will produce the following files for every processed orthoframe: